 This doesn’t make neediness right.
 It doesn’t make neediness good, either.

 It IS high value to respond generously to a man needing space rather than to react out of fear.

-They feel needy when they feel like there are enough resources for them (attention from men, commitment from men, money).
+They feel needy when they feel like there isn’t enough resources for them (attention from men, commitment from men, money).

-Because we are imperfect.
+We get needy because we are imperfect.

-Because there’s actually a lot at stake for us.
+We get needy because there’s actually a lot at stake for us.

 Because of the threat of loss of resources – mainly emotional resources.
 We want a man to be romantically and emotionally all ours.

 Because scared.
 It’s just all a bit scary.
 And that’s okay.
 It’s okay to feel all that is scary.

 Why else do we get needy?
 Because for millions of years, women have been vulnerable enough just by being women.